garcgabe/Court-Database-Automation-Tool/README.md

 This project marks my introduction to computer programming.
 After completing an online course, I directly applied my knowledge to my high school office job to automate it.
 These scripts reduced the weekly time spent compiling client data from several hours into 20 minutes.

 Tools and technologies used:
-Selenium, Regex, Python (IDLE), Automation
+Selenium, Regex, Python (IDLE), Automation, MS Excel/Word I/O